ucrdatacenter/ucrdatacenter.github.io/courses/SCICOGN302/workshop1.md

 ## Tidy workflows

-Instead of going through the previous previous two steps by assigning each intermediate result to a new object (see `tok_filtered`), you can write a linear worflow where you start with your original data, apply each data manipulation step-by-step until you reach your final result.
+Instead of going through the previous previous two steps by assigning each intermediate result to a new object (see `tokens_filtered`), you can write a linear worflow where you start with your original data, apply each data manipulation step-by-step until you reach your final result.

 To create such a workflow, you need the pipe operator (`%>%`): using it at the end of a line means that the next function uses the previous result as an input.
-In the following case, it takes the object `tok` as the first argument of the `filter()` function, and then takes the resulting filtered data as the first argument of the `count()` function.
+In the following case, it takes the object `tokens` as the first argument of the `filter()` function, and then takes the resulting filtered data as the first argument of the `count()` function.

 ``` r